CSS Board

 Joe DevilleJoe Deville

-… is Director of the Centre for Science Studies and senior lecturer based jointly in the Department of Organisation, Work and Technology and the Department of Sociology.
-His research interests include: the everyday, embodied life of debt, credit and finance; informational mobility, methods of algorithmic prediction, digital marketing practices; open access and the politics of academic knowledge production; disaster preparedness and the production/materialisation of risk; science and technology studies, speculative sociology, non-representational theory; and digital methods.
+… is Director of the Centre for Science Studies and Professor in Science and Technology Studies based jointly in the Department of Organisation, Work and Technology and the Department of Sociology.
+His research interests include: open access and open scholarship, the everyday, embodied life of debt, credit and finance, methods of algorithmic prediction, disaster preparedness and the production/materialisation of risk.
 Further details about Joe.

 Dawn Goodwin